-Broker-dealers and advisors alike are in business to make money.
-However, advisors need to align with a firm that offers transparency regarding their methods of generating revenue; that’s a BD that can be trusted with your business.
+Broker-dealers and financial professionals alike are in business to make money.
+However, financial professionals need to align with a firm that offers transparency regarding their methods of generating revenue; that’s a BD that can be trusted with your business.
 Today I wanted to talk about IFP and why we’ve always strived to promote transparency as a hybrid RIA and OSJ, and why we’ll continue to do so as a broker-dealer.

 Motivation Beyond Profits

-As simple as the concept is, IFP needs to generate revenue to keep the lights on and provide a suite of services to our advisors.
+As simple as the concept is, IFP needs to generate revenue to keep the lights on and provide a suite of services to our financial professionals.
 With that said, that’s not our motivation for creating our RIA or the reason we’re creating a broker-dealer.
-We aim to create a culture of transparency (there’s that word again) where we foster an environment where our firm and our advisors achieve mutually beneficial victories.
+We aim to create a culture of transparency (there’s that word again) where we foster an environment where our firm and our financial professionals achieve mutually beneficial victories.
 The new levels of scale we’ll bring to the table will help improve client outcomes.

 My Last Thoughts